QwikDev/qwik/DEVELOPER.md

 # Setting up the environment

+## Setting up the environment

+> NOTE: This repo is currently in the transition to the `bazel` build system.
+Only `bazel` developer information is documented here.

 The repo uses `bazel` for building.
 Best way to run `bazel` is with [`bazelisk`](https://github.com/bazelbuild/bazelisk) which will automatically download and execute the right version of `bazel`.

 _preferred way_